wyattowalsh/data-science-notes/CONTRIBUTING.md

 ## Add Content

-As an *open-source* project, ***Data Science Notes*** is built on community contributions, so thank for considering to add your thoughts to the collection!
+As an *open-source* project, ***Data Science Notes*** is built on community contributions, so thank you for considering to add your thoughts to the collection!

 Please see [**here**](FORMATTING.md) for formatting and content guidelines.